Written by IFF Research

 Who will the tenant satisfaction measures apply to?

-All registered social landlords in England will have to collect and report on the TSMs.
+All registered social landlords in England must collect and report on the TSMs.

 What sort of properties are covered by the measures?